-A competition for stock, OEM vehicles, not racecars.
+The Rebelle is a competition for stock, OEM vehicles, not race cars.
 Street legal, minimal mods.
 Because the vehicle in driveways across the globe are more capable than people realize.

 4-Wheel Drive vehicles = has a two-speed transfer case (low range gears).

 Examples: Jeep Wrangler/Rubicon, Pickup trucks, and SUVs including Toyota Tacoma 4×4, Ford Bronco, Land Rover, Nissan Frontier.

 Two-wheel or All-Wheel Drive = NO two-speed transfer case (no low range gears)

 Examples: Subaru Forester/Outback, Mitsubishi Outlander, Toyota RAV4, Ford Bronco Sport, Porsche Cayenne, etc.